Chopinsky/auto_correct/README.md

     // Vector `results` contains an array of the `Candidate` objects, which is sorted by scores correct_service.candidates_async("wodr", tx);

-    // Print out the result to the screen when receiving new suggestions. for result in rx {
+    // Print out the result to the screen when receiving new suggestions.
+Note that the received results are not ranked. for result in rx {
         println!("Suggestion: {}; Score: {}; Edit Distance: {}",
                  result.word, result.score, result.edit);